ebnerl1/usma_swarm/updatePayload.md

   - At prompt asking if the Internet gateway is installed, hit the Enter key.
   - Download and Install will begin
 12. Note the time of installation start.
 The installation can take up to an hour.
+13. Upon successful completion, power down the UAS and disconnect the DC power supply.